Bonnie and the Acorn

 There was a pause.

 ‘Nonsense!
-I take good care of it.’
+I take good care of her!’

 Bonnie shrank back in horror.

-The acorn was too hot and bothered to hear her.
+Anna was too hot and bothered to hear her.

 She was so distressed that she failed to see the little green shoot that was caught up amongst the wreckage.